qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Although circular reference is convenient in GC languages, it still has memory leak risk: when every child references parent, keeping a reference to one node of whole structure will prevent the whole structure from being GCed.
 In GC languages, the capturing of closure (lambda expression) are one common source of memory leaks, as the capturing is not obvious [^visualize_capturing].

-[^visualize_capturing]: IDE syntax coloring can be configured so that captured values are in another color.
+[^visualize_capturing]: JetBrains IDEs semantic coloring can be configured so that captured values are in another color.
 This can make capturing more obvious.

 ## The circular reference that's inherent in data structure